Xubuntu: Xubuntu 7.04

 Xubuntu 7.04 was released on 19 April 2007.
 This release was based on Xfce 4.4.

 Michael Larabel of Phoronix carried out detailed benchmark testing of betas for Ubuntu 7.04, Kubuntu 7.04 and Xubuntu 7.04 in February 2007 on two different computers, one with dual Intel Clovertown processors and the other with an AMD Sempron.
 After a series of gzip compression, LAME compilation, and LAME encoding tasks he concluded, "in these tests with the dual Clovertown setup we found the results to be indistinguishable.
 However, with the AMD Sempron, Ubuntu 7.04 Feisty Fawn Herd 4 had outperformed both Kubuntu and the lighter-weight Xubuntu.
 Granted on a slower system the lightweight Xubuntu should have a greater performance advantage".

-In one Review Linux look at Xubuntu 7.04 it was faulted for not including OpenOffice.org.
-The reviewer noted: "If you do decide to keep the default software, it will cover your basic needs.
-Xubuntu comes with light weight desktop in XFCE 4.4 and also less tasking programs.
-If you are thinking that OpenOffice will come pre-installed on your desktop, you will be greatly surprised as AbiWord and Gnumeric are your default processor and spreadsheet program".
-He indicated though that installing applications from the repositories was easy and made for simple customization of an installation.

 Xubuntu 7.10

 Xubuntu 7.10 was released on 18 October 2007.
 It was based upon Xfce, 4.4.1 and added updated translations along with a new theme, MurrinaStormCloud, using the Murrine Engine.

 Application updates included Pidgin 2.2.0, (Gaim was renamed Pidgin) and GIMP 2.4.
 This Xubuntu version allowed the installation of Firefox extensions and plug-ins through the Add/Remove Software interface.

 The developers claimed that this version of Xubuntu could run on 64 MB of RAM, with 128 MB "strongly recommended".

-In a review of the release candidate for Xubuntu 7.10 that was installed on a Pentium 2 300 Celeron with 256 MB of RAM, equipped with an nVidia GeForce 4 64 MB video card, Review Linux noted that "the system was very fast".